 As soon as you arrive in Naples or walk out of the doors of your hotel room, travel to Naples National Archaeological Museum (Museo Archeologico Nazionale di Napoli).
 It’s located north of the historic centre and opens at 9am.

-On your way to the museum, you’ll need something to fuel your Italy itinerary.
+On your way to the museum, you’ll need something to fuel up.
 Stop at one of the many cafes or bakeries that you pass for a shot of espresso and a pastry.

 The local delicacy is the sfogliatella.
 It’s a cheese-filled pastry native to the Campania region and found at cafes throughout Naples.